Mary S. Sherman: Death

 On July 21, 1964, firefighters responding to a call from Sherman's neighbors discovered her body beneath a burning mattress in her apartment on St. Charles Avenue in New Orleans.
 The coroner classified Sherman's death as a homicide citing lethal stab wounds and severe burns to her upper torso and right arm.

 Police stated that her purse was missing and somebody had attempted to pry open a jewelry box on the premises.
 Her car would be discovered hours later abandoned on a city street several blocks from the crime scene.

-While police theorized that Sherman fell victim to a botched burglary or was murdered by an acquaintance, conspiracy theories link her to the alleged Kennedy assassination conspirator David Ferrie and propose that Sherman participated in clandestine scientific research that led to her death.